14 Changes I Made to Lose 162 Pounds in Less Than Two Years

-My response is always the same: I lost 162 pounds, which took sixteen months, and the key factor to my weight loss success was (and still is) walking every day for 1.5 miles.
+My response is always the same.
+I lost 162 pounds, which took 16 months, and the key factor to my weight loss success was (and still is) walking every day for 1.5 miles.
 It never fails that the person wants to know if I also made changes in my eating habits.
-Yes, I most definitely did since I knew that for twenty-five years I had not been making healthy food choices like I should have.
+Yes, I most definitely did since I knew that for 25 years I had not been making healthy food choices like I should have.
 If I had, I wouldn’t have become morbidly obese.

-I knew that if I wanted to end my obesity, I had to make changes to my eating habits, that it was just as important as becoming physically active.
+I knew that if I wanted to end my obesity, I had to make changes to my eating habits and that it was just as important as becoming physically active.
 These changes needed to be ones that were simple to make, yet very effective.

 Here are some of the major changes I made to lose 162 pounds and keep it off for almost 10 years:

-- Cut my daily calorie intake to about 1,200 calories
+- I cut my daily calorie intake to about 1,200 calories.

-- Never skip a meal no matter how busy I am
+- I never skip a meal no matter how busy I am.

-- Consume smaller portions and do not take second helpings, ever
+- I consume smaller portions and do not take second helpings.

-- Substitute turkey or chicken instead of beef
+- I substitute turkey or chicken instead of beef.

-- Enjoy low-fat pretzels or light microwave popcorn instead of fatty snacks before bedtime
+- I enjoy low-fat pretzels or light microwave popcorn instead of fatty snacks before bedtime.

-- Keep granola bars or soy nuts in my car for quick “on-the-go” healthy snacks
+- I keep granola bars or soy nuts in my car for quick, healthy snacks.

-- If I consume fast food on occasion, focus on keeping meal under 350 calories
+- If I consume fast food on occasion, I focus on keeping meals under 350 calories.

-- Always remember: One bite tastes the same as twenty!
-If I’m feeling tempted by something I know is full of calories and fat, I take one bite & walk away
+- I remember that one bite tastes the same as 20!
+If I’m feeling tempted by something I know is full of calories and fat, I take one bite and walk away.

-- Drink skim milk instead of whole or 2 percent milk
+- I drink skim milk instead of whole or 2% milk.

-- Drink more water & unsweetened coffee or green tea instead of carbonated beverages
+- I drink more water and unsweetened coffee or green tea instead of carbonated beverages.

-- Avoid mayo, dressings, creams & butter – use items like hot sauce & mustard instead
+- I avoid mayo, dressings, creams and butter and use items like hot sauce and mustard instead.

-- If you shouldn’t eat it – DO NOT buy it… simple!
+- If I shouldn’t eat it I don’t buy it.

-I believe most people KNOW how to eat healthy, it’s really common sense.
+I believe most people know how to eat healthy, it’s really common sense.
 It’s just that many people choose not to because, well, there are many reasons.
-I chose not to for those twenty-five years because I love to eat.
+I chose not to for those 25 years because I love to eat.
 But, in 2001 I finally realized that I love my life, my kids, my family and my friends way more than a bag of chips.

 Have you made changes in your eating habits that you could share?
 What are some of the changes you made that helped you successfully shed some pounds too?
-I would love to hear from you!
+Share with us in the comments.